How To Smoothly Switch Church Giving Providers [12-Week Plan]

 So here in Phase 3, we’d recommend creating custom Trigger Links for each person or family remaining on your recurring donors list that has yet to move over.

-Now, using the modified email tmplate below, send emails to each of the people remaining on your recurring givers list with their custom Trigger link – and once the new gift is created, simply cancel the old one for them.
+Now, using the modified email template below, send emails to each of the people remaining on your recurring givers list with their custom Trigger link – and once the new gift is created, simply cancel the old one for them.

 Follow this process, and it shouldn’t take more than 2 minutes for a donor to re-create their recurring gift: